 9 years old, playing a child murderess in ‘The Bad Seed’

-Me at the launch of my first book, and newly pregnant with Harry.
+At the launch of her first book, and newly pregnant with Harry.